telekom/sysrepo-plugins/README.md

 More information about the specific YANG module can be found in [RFC 7223: A YANG Data Model for Interface Management](https://datatracker.ietf.org/doc/html/rfc7223).

-The second, sysrepo-plugin-routing is based on the `ietf-routing` YANG module which provides "generic components of a routing data model" and `ietf-ipv4-unicast-routing` and `ietf-ipv6-unicast-routing` which augment `ietf-routing` with IPv4 and IPv6 specific data.
+ietf-routing-plugin is based on the `ietf-routing` YANG module which provides "generic components of a routing data model" and `ietf-ipv4-unicast-routing` and `ietf-ipv6-unicast-routing` which augment `ietf-routing` with IPv4 and IPv6 specific data.
 More information about `ietf-routing` is available in [RFC 8022: A YANG Data Model for Routing Management](https://datatracker.ietf.org/doc/html/rfc8022)